2BoysAndHats/KinectJSBridge/README.md

 ## Installation
 Simply follow the [server setup instructions](https://github.com/2BoysAndHats/ThisMightWork/blob/master/README.md#installation), launch the new ThisMightWork app, and open a demo in your browser!

+(Note: on some browsers, you may have to run a server to stop permission with the images)

 ## Documentation
 Plese see the [wiki](https://github.com/2BoysAndHats/KinectJSBridge/wiki)